fabiomarcellusdev/fabiomarcellusdev/README.md

 I love open-source and believe in **knowledge sharing**.
 Check out my projects and contributions [here](https://github.com/fabiomarcellusdev?tab=repositories).
 Contributions, feedback, and collaborations are always welcome!

-## 💡 Fun Facts
-💡 **Love for automation**—if I do something twice, I find a way to automate it.

-🎨 **Design-oriented developer**—I care about **both** aesthetics & performance.

-🎬 **Movie & TV Buff**– I love diving into well-crafted stories, whether it’s sci-fi, deep psychological thrillers, or character-driven dramas.
-Ask me about my favorite directors or series!

 ---